European Hedgehog Behaviour - Running in Circles, Slinking & Learning

 These hedgehogs were apparently moving clockwise and the observer suggested it may have been courtship.
 Indeed, hedgehogs do snort and grunt during courtship, as well as during aggressive encounters.
 Unfortunately, it is so rarely observed that it has yet to be formally studied and the cause of these behaviours remains a mystery.
 In his New Hedgehog Book, Pat Morris suggests, albeit tentatively, this may be an aberrant behaviour resulting from illness (perhaps an inner ear imbalance) or pesticide poisoning; that this behaviour has only been documented post-1960, when relatively large amounts of garden pesticides have been used, might provide some support for the latter.
 Equally, however, the behaviour may have simply gone unnoticed prior to 1960.
 Furthermore, neither explanation really explains the periodicity of the behaviour.

 Assuming Boys Smith, for example, was observing the same hedgehog and not just assuming it was the same one, it would be curious for an illness or poisoning to come and go over the course of only a few hours.
 In his 1969 book, The Hedgehog, Maurice Burton mentioned one tame hedgehog that took to running in small circles each night before it died; he considered some form of brain disorder was the most likely cause.
-Off-hand, it would seem an unhealthy behaviour given that it invariably burns a great deal of energy while at the same time preventing the animal from eating or drinking.
+Finally, in some cases it may be parasite-related.

 It is perhaps observations of hedgehogs running in a circle more than 300 times before continuing its nightly foraging that have fuelled the idea that hedgehogs are not the smartest of animals.
 Indeed, while the olfactory lobes of the brain are well developed (with complex olfactory circuits), the cerebral hemispheres are fairly unelaborated and lack the ridges found in other “higher” vertebrates, like birds and primates.
 Moreover, some behavioural experiments seem to suggest hedgehogs lack the same learning abilities of other species such as rats, birds, sharks and primates.